simonpacis/WriteLater/README.md

 [//]: # (Status: Pending)
 ```

-Underneath the third line you can type whatever you want to, and when run through Write Later with the replace action
+Underneath the second line you can type whatever you want to, and when run through Write Later with the replace action

 ```
 [$Background Background info for this part would be nice.]